-DCJS developed a Client Information Management System (CIMS) software package to capture required data elements.
+DCJS developed a Client Information Management System (CIMS) software package to capture required data elements for state and federal reporting.
 This software is provided to grantees free of charge.
 Grantees are required to use the CIMS system and to submit progress reports electronically.
-For more information, please contact Michael Rogers at (804) 225-4868.
+For additional support and technical information related to the CIMS software package, contact Lisa Self at (804) 786-8475 or Lisa.Self@dcjs.virginia.gov.

-The federal Office for Victims of Crime (OVC) has also recently developed a Performance Management Tool (PMT).
-DCJS is modifying CIMS in order to capture all PMT required data.
-DCJS will conduct training on CIMS and PMT.
-Our goal is to enable all programs to upload quarterly progress data required by OVC to the PMT in accordance with OVC requirements.
+The federal Office for Victims of Crime (OVC) requires all VOCA funded projects to report annual award and quarterly performance activities in the Performance Measurement Tool (PMT).
+Our goal is to enable all programs to upload quarterly data required by OVC to the PMT in accordance with OVC requirements.
+At this time Victim Witness programs data is entered in the PMT by DCJS staff.
+DCJS will begin preparing programs to enter in their local or statewide performance data.